mrahhal/MR.AspNetCore.Jobs/README.md

 ## Overview

-A lot of the code was inspired from [Hangfire](https://github.com/HangfireIO/Hangfire) but this is a complete (and a more lightweight) rewrite.
+This was inspired by [Hangfire](https://github.com/HangfireIO/Hangfire) but this is a complete (and a more lightweight) rewrite.
 I'll refer to this library as "Jobs".

 Jobs integrates well with Asp.Net Core and its dependency injection system with the following features: